 Table of Contents

-The two most important active ingredients in cannabis are THC and CBD.
+The two most important active ingredients in the cannabis plant are THC and CBD.
 They are responsible for the creative high or sense of ease users get as a result of cannabis consumption.
 Each strain has a different amount of THC and CBD, which growers can cultivate to produce specific effects.

 For instance, sativa has lower doses of CBD and higher doses of THC than indica.
 As a result, sativa is known for giving people more energy as opposed to intense relaxation.
 Furthermore, hybrids mix and match the CBD and THC properties of their parents for custom blends.